sidravi1/sidravi1.github.io/_posts/2018-06-15-empirical-and-hierarchical-bayes.md

 </script>

 (maps won't work if you have an ad-blocker.
 Disable it or allow this page for pretty maps: https://vega.github.io/vega-datasets/data/us-10m.json)

-In [chapter 2 of BDA3](https://www.amazon.com/gp/product/1439840954/), the authors provide an example where they regularize the cancer rates in counties in the US using an empirical Bayesian model.
-In this post, I repeat the exercise using county level data on suicides using firearms and other means.

 A lot of the methodology here is borrowed from BDA3.
 You should pick up that book if you want to check out the math at a deeper here.
 Unlike McElreath's, you can't easily read it cover to cover; it's sometimes a little dense but I found it to be a good reference book.
 If you have the book (or check out the notebook), you'll see that it has a 10 floating around.
 It's so that we talk about 1 year death rates instead of the 10 years we have in the data.
 I've skipped that in the model specification below for clarity.